 Welfare Regime

-Following the one-time write-off of bank debt in July 2019, which benefited about 500,000 low-income earners, the Tokayev administration announced in April 2020 a package of pandemic support measures.
-These included offering KZT 42,500 in unemployment benefits to individuals who had lost their jobs or a significant portion of their salaried income, providing food baskets to the most vulnerable, implementing a 10% increase in state pensions and certain benefits, establishing a cap on utility bills for vulnerable populations in areas severely affected by the pandemic, granting access to health services even without valid medical insurance, and allowing deferred interest and principal payments for state-sponsored home loans.
+Following the one-time write-off of defaulted consumer debt in July 2019, which benefited about 500,000 low-income earners, the Tokayev administration announced in April 2020 a fairly comprehensive package of COVID-19-related support measures – including unemployment benefits, food baskets to the most vulnerable, a 10% increase in state pensions and access to health services even without valid medical insurance.

 The January 2022 civil unrest resulted in additional state support.
-For example, the government froze utility tariffs, capped the prices of certain energy products such as diesel, gasoline and lubricants, restricted the export of certain commodities to keep their market prices down and began subsidizing the cost of essential foods.
-In October 2022, four large sugar factories agreed to cap the wholesale price of sugar.
-Two months later, the government said it was considering a permanent price cap on fuels after having already extended Tokayev’s January 2022 price freeze once.
+For example, the government froze utility tariffs; capped the prices of certain energy products such as diesel, gasoline and lubricants; restricted the export of certain commodities to keep market prices down; and began subsidizing the cost of essential foods.
+In October 2024, the state agency in charge of the protection and promotion of competition indicated that fuel prices might be uncapped to stave off the outflow of fuel to neighboring countries, where average prices have been higher.

-Access to social safety nets is, in principle, guaranteed but remains problematic for people who earn just enough to stay above the national poverty line, yet still cannot afford many basic expenses.
-Other eligibility criteria may include official employment, the ability to demonstrate a history of social security contributions and an official residential address, while the application process itself is unnecessarily complex.
-Foreigners and stateless individuals generally have more difficulty accessing social benefits than citizens.
+Access to social safety nets is guaranteed by law in principle, but remains problematic for people who earn just enough to stay above the national poverty line yet cannot afford many basic necessities.
+Other eligibility criteria may include official employment, an ability to demonstrate a history of social security contributions and an official residential address, while the application process itself remains unnecessarily complex.
+Foreigners and stateless individuals generally have greater difficulty accessing social benefits than citizens.
+Inadequate public spending is a further impediment to expanding social security coverage.
+In 2023, Kazakhstan spent approximately 2.9% of GDP on health care provision, compared with the OECD average of 7.6% in 2021.

 Social safety nets

-According to the World Economic Forum’s 2020 Global Gender Gap report, Kazakhstan ranks 66th out of 146 countries.
-It is 29th in terms of economic participation and opportunity, 27th in education attainment – Kazakhstan is a top performer in Central Asia and offers equal access to education to both men and women – 44th in health and survival and only 103rd in political empowerment.
-Disparities in access to quality education mainly exist between urban schools and poorly equipped, often-understaffed rural ones.
+In the World Economic Forum’s 2024 Global Gender Gap report, Kazakhstan was ranked 76th out of 146 economies, down from 66th four years earlier.
+It received a ranking of 28th place with regard to economic participation and opportunity (versus 29th), and 36th place for educational attainment (versus 27th).
+In this regard, Kazakhstan is a top performer in Central Asia, offering equal access to education to men and women.
+It was further ranked at 46th place in the category of health and survival (versus 44th), and only 116th in political empowerment, down from 103rd in 2020.
+Disparities in access to quality education exist mainly between urban schools and poorly equipped, often understaffed rural schools.

-Kazakhstan’s official unemployment data are historically biased, but even they show a disparity between men and women, to the latter’s disadvantage (5.7% vs. 4.1% in Q3 2022).
-The real disparity is likely somewhat narrow, given the prevalence of men having precarious self-employed jobs (54.7% vs. 45.3% in January 2022).
+Kazakhstan’s official data on unemployment rates are historically biased, but even these figures show a disparity between men and women to the latter’s disadvantage (5.2% vs. 4.2% in Q2 2024).
+The real disparity is likely somewhat narrower given the prevalence of men in precarious self-employed jobs (54.5% vs. 45.5% in Q2 2024).
 The UNDP’s Gender Inequality Index shows that Kazakhstan has made significant progress since 2011 and especially since 1995.

-Although Article 14 of the constitution prohibits all forms of discrimination, inequality and discrimination based on religion, sexual orientation and political convictions exist.
-For instance, the Amanat ruling party and other state bodies restrict employment opportunities for individuals who openly practice a religion.
-Ethnic inequality primarily stems from strict criteria for attaining a position in public service, particularly the requirement to demonstrate proficiency in the Kazakh language.
+Although Article 14 of the constitution prohibits all forms of discrimination, inequality and discrimination based on religion, sexual orientation and political convictions persist.
+For example, the Amanat ruling party and other state bodies restrict employment for individuals who openly practice a religion.
+Ethnic inequality primarily results from strict requirements for public service positions, particularly the need to demonstrate proficiency in the official Kazakh language.

 Equal opportunity